chenseanxy/rclone-airflow/README.md

 ```

 Each job will have one DAG (workflow) generated, you'll have to manually enable each one in Airflow UI
+- Or you could set `AIRFLOW__CORE__DAGS_ARE_PAUSED_AT_CREATION` to `false` in compose, to automatically enable these dags upon creation

+Each config job will only have one instance running at a time, later instances will queue after running instances.

 ## Monitoring